Workshop: Shift Happens: How To Win In Streaming's New World Order

 11:00 - 11:35 Panel: How Do You Reach The Masses When There’s No Mass Media?

 As consumers retreat into a series of disconnected Feudal Media bubbles, how are advertisers—and streamers, movie studios and networks—going to get their messages out to audiences, and at what cost?
-In this session we’ll look at why sports is the last vestige of mass media—and why that might change—how contextual targeting lets advertisers reach across platforms and bubbles, why emotion can be a greater indicator of compatibility than demographics and how new tactics like pause ads, interactive ads and shoppability become even more valuable in this new world.
+In this session we’ll look at why sports and music are the last vestiges of mass media—and why that might change—how contextual targeting lets advertisers reach across platforms and bubbles, why emotion can be a greater indicator of compatibility than demographics and how new tactics like pause ads, interactive ads and shoppability become even more valuable in this new world.

 11:40 - 12:00 Panel: Analyst Improv